project-sunbird/project-sunbird.github.io/pages/features-documentation/upload.md

 - Document format (.pdf)
 - URLs for YouTube videos and other files

-The maximum file size supported for upload is 25MB
+The maximum file size supported for upload is 50 MB

 **Note:** For any Youtube video that is uploaded, Sunbird validates the Standard Youtube Credits and Licenses.
 Users have the permission of using, copying or distributing Youtube contents with the regulations, in accordance with its license policy.